lazyprop/little-lisp/README.md

 # Little Lisp Interpreter in Rust

-Right now it's just a poorly written calculator.
+At this point this is just a poorly written calculator.

 The `main.py` is what I was originally trying (huge failure).
 Turns out it's